LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 $ ./donuts
 Welcome to the Loop Hole!
 Today's Manager's Special is:
-Crunch Jelly: A traditional jelly donut in which the jelly filling is made entirely of Capn' Crunch Berries (Just Berries) How many would you like?
+Crunch Jelly: A traditional jelly donut in which the jelly filling is made entirely of Capn' Crunch Berries Oops All Berries How many would you like?
 3.33333
 How much would you like to pay per donut (suggested price is $4.35 each)?
 2.5 Ok, let me prepare that for you....